fbpx

 Our partner BCA – Backcountry Access ensures that each of our guests will have the best and safest avalanche gear.
 The BCA avalanche gear includes a transceiver, shovel, probe, and avalanche airbag.
 As we always say, your safety is our top priority.

-We welcome guests under 18 years as well.
-The approximate age is around ten years if the child is a good skier/snowboarder.
-It is up to the parents to decide.
-All participants younger than 18 must bring signed confirmation from a parent or a legal guardian that they are allowed to heliski/heliboard, and that their participation follows Viking Heliskiing Terms & Conditions.
+Guests under 18 years old are welcome.
+The decision rests with the parents/guardians, who must assess whether the minor is ready and skillful enough for heliskiing.
+All participants under 18 years old must bring a signed confirmation from a parent or a legal guardian, stating that they are allowed to heliski and that their participation follows Viking Heliskiing’s Terms & Conditions.

 Do I need to bring my own ski/snowboard gear?